-Cost of sales increased to \$4.1 million in the period ended February 28, 2023, compared to \$3.2 million in the prior period.
+Cost of sales increased to \$5.3 million in the period ended May 31, 2023, compared to \$3.1 million in the comparative period of the prior year.
 This increase was primarily due to higher sales volume in the current period.
 The Company also had a larger variety of SKUs as it continues to strategically expand product offerings, which resulted in increased labour and material costs as new packaging materials and vendors needed to be sourced.
-Cannabis operations cost of sales were comprised of the purchase of materials, testing, packaging, freight, wages and salaries including benefits, and an allocation of other operating expenses including facility overhead and depreciation costs.
+Cannabis operations cost of sales were comprised of the purchase of materials, testing, packaging, freight, wages and salaries, including benefits, and an allocation of other operating expenses, including facility overhead and depreciation costs.